ankiyang/BrokenHeartHealing/Trans/Doesnt_front-end_world_have_data_structure.md

 # Doesn't front-end have any data structure?

 * 翻译：  Anki Yang
 * Date:  22 Jan 2020

 When you watch carefully outside from the front-end world, and you don’t want to be deceived by this “monotonous” code world, but also you’re afraid of seeing it wrong or missing any beauty of it.
 Lets start with a PR of React from version 16.10.0.
-> Improve queue performance by switching its internal data structure to a min binary heap. ( [@acdlite](https://github.com/acdlite) in [#16245](http://link.zhihu.com/?target=https%3A//github.com/facebook/react/pull/16245) )
+> Improve queue performance by switching its internal data structure to a min binary heap. ( [@acdlite](https://github.com/acdlite) in [#16245](https://github.com/facebook/react/pull/16245) )

 So in order to understand what this PR had optimised.
-Lets review some knowledges.
+Lets review some knowledge.

 1. One of the hard problem of front-end optimisation is solving browser freezing(浏览器卡顿).
-Basically because of Javascript is single-threaded in our browser  and Js thread could modify DOM and then make pages change.
+Basically because Javascript is single-threaded in our browser  and Js thread could modify DOM and then make pages change.
 But  in order to ensure our page would display safely, when Js is modifying DOM, our browser will let Js thread and UI rendering thread **mutex**(互斥).
 In other words, every time we run our JS code, UI rendering thread would suspend and all UI update would be saved in queue until Js thread is idle and then to render pages.

 But this design has posed an inevitable problem: long-time JS execution would cause UI threads in browser suspending for a long time and it couldn’t render any more and response to users’ events.
 In result, we feel the stuck.